ImagoXV/NanoASV/README.md

 ## Filtering
 Chopper will filter for inappropriate sequences.
-Is executed in parrallel (default --num-process = 6 as) Default parameters will filter for sequences with quality>8 1300bp<length<1700bp
+Is executed in parrallel (default --num-process = 6 )
+Default parameters will filter for sequences with quality>8 1300bp<length<1700bp

 ## Chimera detection
-Ongoing work
+Chimera detection is performed with vsearch --uchime_denovo Is executed in parrallel (default --num-process = 6 )

 ## Adapter trimming
 Porechop will trimm known adapters
-Is executed in parrallel (default --num-process = 6 as)
+Is executed in parrallel (default --num-process = 6 )

 ## Subsampling
 50 000 sequences per barcode is enough for most common questions.